7 Types of Conflict in Relationships & How to Deal With Them

 Respect is mandatory when dealing with various types of conflict in relationships.

 You are not the same person.
-You have your own opinion and beliefs.
+You have your own opinions and beliefs.
 Start addressing your conflict with respect.
 Don’t shout, use hurtful words, or even belittle your partner.

 Show respect and listen to what your partner has to say.
 Then, you will be able to meet halfway and work together to make your decisions work.